offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     * levenshtein distance between the DNA sequences.
     * two-break count (reversal distance).

-   Distance matrices_PT are used to generate phylogenetic trees.
+   Distance matrices are used to generate phylogenetic trees.
 A single distance matrix may fit many different trees or it's possible that it fits no tree at all.
 For example, the distance matrix above fits the tree...

    ```{svgbob}
              1